Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 ###Graphics
 To keep simple, I used coloured images for the hitter and the batter, while everything else is basically rendered in black and white.

+The strikezone and home plate are rendered simply using the built in pygame draw function.
+The strikezone is a simple Rect and the homeplate is a polygon.

+For the ball, I used the pygame draw function to draw a circle that increases in size as time passes and it "approaches" the plate to give the illusion that it is getting closer.
+I thought about using actual baseball images

 For the batter and pitcher, I searched up a couple of videos online that had the batter and pitcher from behind the home plate view(the perspective you play as in the game).
 I then cropped out out a few frames manually to get a series of frames that depicted the sequence - the pitching motion for the pitcher and the swinging motion of the batter.
 The result is a series of images that play to give the impression of the actual motion of a batter and pitcher.